 Sapa’s foggy peaks and spectacular valleys make a fantastic backdrop for Christmas in the Far East.
 December may have days that are sunny and clear, or days that are foggy and wet.
 There’s even snow on occasion.
 Whatever the weather, stay warm as you explore mountain markets, villages and tea fields.

 Sapa’s third Winter Festival is centred on the culture of the area's ethnic minorities.
-If you're in town from Dec.
-24 to 31, you'll have chance to experience folk games, dances, and street parades.
-Visitors to Mount Fansipan can also enjoy giant sparkling christmas trees at Sun World Fansipan Legend.
+If you're in town in December, you'll have the chance to experience folk games, dances, and street parades.
+Visitors to Mount Fansipan can also enjoy giant sparkling Christmas trees at Sun World Fansipan Legend.

 If you’re looking for roaring fireplaces, twinkling lights, and European charm, Victoria Hotel in Sapa has your number.
 On Christmas Eve the hotel hosts a Christmas Gala Dinner, with songs by H’mong schoolchildren and dances from local ethnic groups.
 We hear Santa is scheduled to make an appearance too.